 Upcoming Birth Center Orientations:

-Come meet the midwives, tour the center and get your questions answered about natural childbirth in a birthing center.
-Each orientation is 1.5 hours long and you must attend an orientation before you can make your first prenatal appointment at the birth center.
+Come meet the midwives, tour the home-like birthing suites and get your questions answered about natural childbirth in a birthing center.
+Each orientation is about 1.5 hours including Q&A. You must attend an orientation before you can make your first prenatal appointment at Dar a Luz Birth & Health Center.

 Please call to register, and arrive at the start time.